onvif/media-signing-framework/examples/apps/signer/README.md

 ## Description
-The application processes a file NAL by NAL and adds signatures in SEIs, provided by the *Signed Media Framework*.
+The application processes a file NAL by NAL and adds signatures in SEIs, provided by the *Media Signing Framework*.
 A successfully signed GOP prints it on the screen.

 It is implemented as a gStreamer element that processes every NAL Unit and adds SEI NALs to the stream repeatedly.
 The signed video is written to a new file, prepending the